AMIS-Services/online-meetups-introduction-of-kafka/lab2-programmatic-consume-and-produce/readme.md

 ### Node Web Application for Producing Messages
 Earlier in this lab we looked at a very simple Node web application: *hello-world-web*.
 Now we combine that web application with the Kafka Producer we worked on just before.
 Look in directory  lab2-programmatic-consume-and-produce\node-kafka-web-client and open file *web-producer.js*.

 This Node application starts an HTTP Server to handle GET requests.
 It uses a query parameter called *message* for the content of the message to publish to the Kafka Topic.
 A module referenced as *./produce* is *required* into the *web-producer.js*.
 This is interpreted by the Node runtime as: find a local file *produce.js*, load it and make available as public objects anything in *module.exports*.
 The file *produce.js* is largely the same as before, only this time it does not automatically start generating and publishing messages and it has a function called *produceMessage* that produces one message to the KAFKA_TOPIC.
 This function is exported in *module.exports* and as such available in *web-producer.js*.
 Note: *producer.js* imports *config.js* - the file with the KAFKA Broker endpoints.
+Make sure that *config.js* has the correct settings for your environment, just as you defined them in the previous lab.

 Before you can run the application, you need to bring in the dependencies.
 From the command line in the directory that contains file *package.json* run:
 ```